 This fire temple has remained in comparatively fine condition.
 On one side, the square core has been extended by a wall, which forms a rectangle about 11 by 8.5 m, and 10 m high.
 The building is made of smooth stone and gypsum mortar.
 At a short distance, a wall about 1.5 m high is still standing; this wall apparently was part of the living quarters of a fire-keeper or pilgrims' lodgings.

 According to present-day maps, “The Maiden's Tomb” is located in the province of Bushehr, but it is best visited during the trip to Sar-Mashhad and Farashband.
 The road spins through the mountains dividing western Fars from the Persian Gulf coast and is very unpleasant.
-Moreover, because the structure itself is surrounded with scaffolds at present, a visit to it may be put off till more propitious times.
+Moreover, because the structure itself is surrounded by scaffolds at present, a visit to it may be put off till more propitious times.
 Although resembling in shape and masonry the Mausoleum of Cyrus the Great at Pasargadae, Gur-e Dokhtar is inferior, as compared to its much more famous counterpart.
 It is a rectangular building with a pointed roof and standing on a three-stepped platform.
 The platform measures about 5.5 m long, 4.5 m wide, and 1 m high.
 The exterior dimensions of a tomb-chamber built atop the base are slightly more than 3 m long, 2 m wide, and 1.5 m high.
 The entrance to the chamber faces northwest and may have been closed by a stone door, which has long disappeared.
 The sepulcher chamber is empty today.
 Its flat ceiling consists of two large slabs.
 The niche below the pediment may have borne a funerary inscription.
 The original roof may have had two ridges at an angle paralleling that of the gables.

 The structure is built of large stone slabs, laid one upon another without mortar.
 The walls and roof of the chamber are composed of nineteen layers of stones of varied dimensions.
 One-piece, which originally supported the back of the tomb, was brought down and broken by nomadic tribesmen during their intense treasure hunt.
 It is amusing to note that the vandals thus propounded a scientific problem for archaeologists by revealing a hollowed-out stone placed upside down at the ceiling of the tomb.
 Unlike the space in the ceiling of the mausoleum in Pasargadae, space had no opening to the outside in this case.
 If it was planned for holding a corpse, the tomb must have been left unfinished and covered over only when the body was placed inside - a suggestion that seems highly unlikely in this particular case.
 It seems more plausible that the hollowed-out stone prism was installed merely to reduce the weight of the building's roof.
 Although scholars agree that the structure dates from the Achaemenid period, there is controversy over which particular person was buried in it.
 Some assign it to one of Cyrus's ancestors, such as Teispes or Cyrus I. Others, however, say it belonged to Cyrus the Younger.